 Their blog helps not only introduce readers to the brand but also fosters a relationship with them by giving away free tips and advice to pet owners.
 This creates a sense of reciprocity that drives readers to sign up for their products’ free trial.

-💡 Pro Tip: Farmer’s Dog Digest uses lots of images to break-up text and adds visual interest to the blog.
+💡 Key Takeaways: Farmer’s Dog Digest uses lots of images to break-up text and adds visual interest to the blog.
 Most of these are sourced for free from Unsplash.
 If you don’t have in-house photos, copy this tactic to upgrade the look of your blog.

-4. Beyond the Burner – Made in Cookware
+4. Create Expert-Backed Content for Your Target Audience – Made in Cookware

 Top 3 Posts by Traffic: